 Summer is wildfire season, the time of year when fires tend to burn and spread easily across the country.
 Dry conditions, changing weather patterns, wind, and hot temperatures have made wildfires particularly devastating in 2020.
-Even if you aren’t in the direct path of the wildfire, you can still be impacted by smoke.
+Even if you aren’t in the direct path of the wildfire, you can still be impacted by exposure to smoke.
 Wildfire smoke can travel thousands of miles.
 During the devastating fires on the west coast, skies were smoky on the other side of the United States.

 Smoke in the air creates poor air quality outdoors, which can also affect the air inside your home.
 Poor air quality can create health risks and make it uncomfortable to breathe and even perform simple tasks.
 Breathing smoky air, even for a short period of time, can have long-term effects on a person’s lungs and overall health.
 Regular furnace maintenance can help improve your air quality, but there are also other things you can do to make it safer and easier to breathe inside your home.